harness/developer-hub/docs/continuous-delivery/verify/cv-whats-supported.md

 - The query result should be below 100 logs per minute.
 If the logs exceed this limit, Harness performs random sampling for processing.

-- The query response should be a single time series.
+- The query response should be a single time-series.

-To know how to add a health source, go to [Configure CV](/docs/category/configure-cv).
+To learn how to add a health source, go to [Configure CV](/docs/category/configure-cv).

 For information about what's supported for other Harness modules and the Harness Platform overall, go to [Supported platforms and technologies](/docs/getting-started/supported-platforms-and-technologies.md).